 We’d try this in a cocktail requiring crème de menthe and in the spirit of dessert, would probably aim down a particularly gluttonous route, using it in something like a more modern version of Alexander’s Sister (30ml gin, 20ml Crème de Menthe, 20ml heavy cream, shaken to within an inch of its life).
 Dale’s suggestion for a G&T garnish is a Matchmaker – a mint-heavy chocolate stick.
 This shows the twinkle in the eye behind the brand – no one is taking themselves too seriously here, which is a welcome direction.
 For those who like the savoury tones of the gin neat and aren’t partial to adding a bar, consider a basil leaf as a G&T garnish.

 The Sweet Citrus Gin has grapefruit, lime, lemongrass and kaffir lime amongst its botanical line up, meaning that it has no choice but to bow down to its tangy overlords.
 Lemongrass is the first to hit the nose, as strong as though you’d just bitten into a fresh chunk whilst feasting on a Thai green curry.
-There is a faint warm, caramelised smell, suggesting their are possibly some dried peels as well as fresh ingredients.
+There is a faint warm, caramelised smell, suggesting there are possibly some dried peels as well as fresh ingredients.
 It’s very green and clean smelling, with the lemongrass and grapefruit peel bringing real levity.